doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Remove ability to merge detached entities

+Merge semantics was a poor fit for the PHP "share-nothing" architecture.
+In addition to that, merging caused multiple issues with data integrity in the managed entity graph, which was constantly spawning more edge-case bugs/scenarios.

+The method `UnitOfWork::merge()` has been removed.
+The method `EntityManager::merge()` will throw an exception on each call.

 ## BC BREAK: Removed ability to partially flush/commit entity manager and unit of work

 The following methods don't accept a single entity or an array of entities anymore: